Krazubu/TinkeringWithTradfri/OpenOCD/OpenOCD.md

 This means that OpenOCD is now waiting for a telnet or gdb client, this is the next step we're going to focus on

+[^1]: As of 26/12/21, the last release of OpenOCD doesn't support series 2 MCUs, but commit 42a0bf3 by [knieriem](https://github.com/knieriem/openocd-efm32-series2) allows it to work properly with our EFR32MG21